Texas man dies in hunting accident in southwest Colorado - NewsBreak

 Gabrisch was wearing dark brown camouflage when he was shot.
 Bow hunters in Colorado are not required to wear daylight fluorescent orange, which breaks up the camouflage pattern needed to get close to game.

-Investigators say the 67-year-old hunter from Elizabeth, Pennsylvania who killed Gabrisch, Ronald Morosko, should have identified his target before shooting.
+Investigators say the 67-year-old hunter from Elizabeth, Pennsylvania who killed Gabrisch should have identified his target before shooting.
 Colorado Parks and Wildlife officials recommend wearing fluorescent orange or florescent pink clothing in the field even when not hunting.